 WORK (2020): official selection in Buffalo International Film Festival 2020

-WORK (2020), a collaborative film with director Mani Mehrvarz that documents Wooden Cities in recording their newest album, has been accepted into the Buffalo International Film Festival 2020.
-We hope you’ll take an opportunity to attend the festival and support the work they’ve been doing to bring art to the community despite the unique challenges this year has brought.
-The festival is being presented in a socially distanced, cinematically connected, virtual-first format, showcasing more than 100 films, shorts, and episodic series from 20 countries, with over 100 film delegates from across the globe participating!
+WORK is an experimental documentary film made in collaboration with director Mani Mehrvarz and documents Wooden Cities in recording their newest album.
+Buffalo International Film Festival is being presented in a socially distanced, cinematically connected, virtual-first format, showcasing more than 100 films, shorts, and episodic series from 20 countries, with over 100 film delegates from across the globe participating!
 Buffalo International Film Festival (est. 2006) champions regional, national, and international films that push the limits of independent cinema – presenting quality films from around the world to WNY residents and visitors.
 BIFF, a proud supporter of local filmmaking and the arts, is committed to amplifying diverse voices and exhibiting cutting-edge programming in narrative, documentary and experimental film.

 Director: Mani Mehrvarz